PamBWillenz/airbnb-cycling/README.md

 * Twitter Bootstrap 4 for CSS and components.

-* PostgreSQL for database queries involving users, posts and comments.
+* PostgreSQL for database queries involving members, hosts and guests

+* Date Picker Calendar

 * Devise for user forms and security.